globocom/database-as-a-service/doc/DEFINITIONS.md

 ### 1.2 Teams
-It's kind of proxy for roles.
-The team has only one role, but one or more users.
+It's sort of proxy for roles.
+The team has only one role, but one or more users. subsequently those users inherit the team rule

 ### 1.3 Users